Swewi/Werecat-Blog/README.md

 ## Testing

-I carried out both manual and automatic testing for this project.

-### Manual testing

-HTML - I used the w3 validator to check the HTML code, while this produced a number of 'errors' they were all relating to having python code integrated into the HTML, I was using the validator to check for any errors I may have introduced through spelling, syntax.
-None of the templates I checked had any issues.
-CSS - I used the css validator to check the stylesheet.
-There were no errors.
-Javascript - The errors that came up were warnings about character count.

-### Automatic testing

-There are test files for every app, when they are run there are no issues.

-- In order to run these tests do the following:
-- - Within the terminal type > **python manage.py test**
-- - hit enter

-While conducting these tests I ran into one issue that took me too long to figure out, within the **about** page testing I had forgotten to paste in the correct URL.
-Once I found and added the correct URL it passed.

-There were no issues detected with the **blog** app.

-There were no issues detected with the **contact** app.

-While testing **gallery** I had a problem with the cloudinary path, I double and triple checked the path within env.py, settings.py, and both URLs.py, and genuinely wondered why everything was working while I was manually testing things.
-Checked everything on the cloudinary site made sure all the details were the same as the env.py.
-Again wondering why the manual testing and deployment had worked.
-Went back to the tests_views.py and scrolled through each line carefully and found a spelling mistake in this line:

-self.assertTemplateUsed(response, 'gallery/gallery.html')

-Once corrected the tests passed.

 ### Accessibility testing

 In order to test the accessibility of the site I run the site through the following tests: